The wave equation with acoustic boundary conditions on non-locally reacting surfaces: Presentation of the problem and literature overview

 The simplest case in which $\sigma$ is constant and the operator $\DivGamma(\sigma \nabla_\Gamma)$ reduces (up to $\sigma$) to the Laplace--Beltrami operator $\Delta_\Gamma$ was briefly considered in \cite[\S 6]{beale} and then studied in \cite{FMV2011, FMV2014, VF2013bis,VF2016, VF2017} and in the recent paper \cite{becklin2019global}.
 In all of them the authors assume that $\Gamma_0\not=\emptyset$ and that the homogeneous Neumann boundary condition on it is replaced by the (mathematically more attracting) homogeneous Dirichlet boundary condition.
 Such a boundary condition, as it will be clear from \S~\ref{section7}, does not appear to have a meaning in the physical model.

 Several papers in the literature also deal with the wave equation with porous acoustic boundary conditions, where $\mu\equiv 0$ in \eqref{1.1}, which has a different nature.
 We refer to \cite{AN2015bis, AN2015, BB2017, BB2018, graber2010}.
-See also \cite{LP2018} for a related problem.
+See also \cite{Shoubo, LP2018} for related problems.

 In the present paper we shall study the case of non-locally reacting boundary conditions without any simplifying Dirichlet boundary condition, which reflects the original physical model.

 The coefficients $\mu,\sigma,\delta, \kappa, \rho$ are given real functions on $\Gamma_1$ satisfying the following assumptions depending on the value of $r$: {{(A\arabic{enumi})}} \begin{enumerate} \item $\mu,\sigma\in W^{r-1,\infty}(\Gamma_1)$ with $\mu_0:=\essinf_{\Gamma_1}\mu>0$ and $\sigma_0:=\essinf_{\Gamma_1}\sigma>0$; \item $\rho\in W^{r,\infty}(\Gamma_1)$ with $\rho_0:=\essinf_{\Gamma_1}\rho>0$; \item $\delta, \kappa \in W^{r-1,\infty}(\Gamma_1)$. \end{enumerate} We notice that in (A1--3) we denoted $W^{\infty,\infty}(\Gamma_1)=\bigcap\limits_{n=1}^\infty W^{n,\infty}(\Gamma_1)=C_b^\infty(\Gamma_1)$. \begin{footnote}{Here and in the sequel the subscript ``$b$'' in spaces of type $C^r$ means that all derivatives up to order $r$ are (not necessarily uniformly when $r=\infty$) bounded.
 Clearly Morrey's Theorem is used.}\end{footnote}